History of the Saxophone

 Sax's experimentation with the bass clarinet led him to a design that married the mouthpiece of the woodwinds with the body of brass instruments.
 He showed this new instrument to the composer Hector Berlioz in 1841.
 Berlioz was amazed at its versatility and unique tone and what this could mean for the future of composed music.

-Sax's concept of the saxophone family was quite wider than just one instrument.
+Sax's saxophone family concept was more expansive than just one instrument.

-Sax's concept of the saxophone family was quite wider than just one instrument.
+Sax's saxophone family concept was more expansive than just one instrument.

-Those pitched in B♭ and E♭, have proved extremely popular and most Saxophones encountered today are from this series.
-A few Saxophones remain from the series pitched in C and F designed for orchestral music, though they were less popular and never gained a foothold in the orchestral world.
-However the C-melody was quite popular in the late 20's and early 30's as a parlor instrument, it never gained a legitimate standing.
+Those pitched in B♭ and E♭have proved extremely popular, and most Saxophones encountered today are from this series.
+A few Saxophones remain from the series pitched in C and F, designed for orchestral music.
+However, they were less popular and never gained a foothold in the orchestral world.
+However, the C-melody was quite popular as a parlour instrument in the late '20s and early 30s.
+It never gained a legitimate standing.
 Instruments keyed in F are rare.

-(Saxophones differed in size and pitch and range from F Contrabass all the way up to E flat Sopranino.
-In between were E flat Contrabass, C Bass, B flat Bass, E flat Baritone, C Tenor, B flat Tenor, F Alto, E flat Alto, C Soprano and B flat Soprano, F Sopranino).
+Saxophones differed in size and pitch and ranged from F Contrabass to E♭ Sopranino.
+In between were E♭ Contrabass, C Bass, B♭ Bass, E♭ Baritone, C Tenor, B♭ Tenor, F Alto, E♭ Alto, C Soprano and B♭ Soprano, F Sopranino.

 Adolphe Sax moved to Paris in 1842 to promote his new instrument.
-The 1844 Paris Industrial Exhibition was an important platform allowing him to show off the instruments features.
-That same year saw the debut of Hector Berlioz's Chant Sacre choral work, which featured the saxophone prominently.
+The 1844 Paris Industrial Exhibition was a vital platform allowing him to show off the instrument's features.
+That same year saw Hector Berlioz's Chant Sacre choral work debut, which featured the Saxophone prominently.

-In 1845, Adolphe was able to convince the French military to replace the traditional french horns and bassoons used by military bands with Eb and Bb saxophones.
+In 1845, Adolphe convinced the French military to replace the traditional french horns and bassoons used by military bands with E♭ and B♭ Saxophones.
 This was the year of the famous "battle of the bands".
 The French Army band was still using "traditional" instrumentation.
 Sax saw this as an opportunity to show the world how the Saxophone could improve the tonal quality in all bands.
 He suggested a contest between an army band composed of the original orchestral instrumentation against a band that included Saxophones.
-Sax's band of twenty-eight men, compared to the French Army band of thirty-five, overwhelmed the crowd.
+Compared to the French Army band of thirty-five, Sax's band of twenty-eight men overwhelmed the crowd.
 That day, the Saxophone was officially introduced into the French Army Band and soon to all other bands.

-His design called for the use of a Treibert oboe arrangement for the left hand and a Boehm clarinet setup for the right, which made chromatic playing rather difficult.
-The next few decades saw a great deal of experimentation in adding new keys and creating alternate fingerings.
-Adolphe himself renewed his original patent in 1881 with several advancements, including a longer bell length and an extended range provided by a fourth octave key.
+His design called for using a Treibert oboe arrangement for the left hand and a Boehm clarinet setup for the right, which made chromatic playing rather difficult.
+The next few decades saw great experimentation in adding new keys and creating alternate fingerings.
+Adolphe renewed his original patent in 1881 with several advancements, including a longer bell length and an extended range provided by a fourth-octave key.